 When and where are the meetings?

 You will be matched with a trained UMass Lowell student who will be your mentor.
 You will meet once a week for an hour for 8-weeks at a time that works for you and your mentor.
 There are two versions of Horizons:

 What does Horizons cost?

 There is a $75 fee to be in the Horizons program (scholarships are available for those who cannot afford the fee).

-Mentors meet on a weekly basis with Dr. Hillier to provide an update on progress in the mentor partnerships.
-At these meetings Dr. Hillier provides oversight, advice and guidance to the mentors.
-Dr. Hillier also runs a monthly social networking program for young adults with ASD.
+Mentors meet on a weekly basis with Associate Professor Hillier to provide an update on progress in the mentor partnerships.
+At these meetings she provides oversight, advice and guidance to the mentors.
+Hillier also runs a monthly social networking program for young adults with ASD.